roderickwoodman/boardgameinator/README.md

 Behold!
 My latest invention... the **BOARDGAMEINATOR**!
 It allows users to cut through the hype and eliminate boardgame titles of no value.
 Okay, that's enough of my [Dr. Doofenshmirtz](https://www.youtube.com/watch?v=Sj7yxI-r_ag) accent.

-This tool provides a playground where users can iteratively build a list of games (to play or buy), upvote those games' attributes, and get simple guidance (like game descriptions and short review comments) along the way.
+This app is a sandbox for users to build and prioritize a list of boardgames that they are considering playing or purchasing.
+It supports an iterative process of adding and removing games, collecting summary information, and upvoting game features.

-## Who is this thing for?
+## Who is it for?

-First of all, this IS NOT for geeks to manage their huge collections.
+First of all, Boardgameinator IS NOT for geeks to manage their huge collections.

-But it IS for anyone who has stalled out in selecting a game from a pile of games because he or she is unfamiliar with a few of them.
+Instead, this app IS for anyone who has stalled out in selecting a game from a pile of games because he or she is unfamiliar with a few of them.

-## Why is this thing so awesome?
+## Why is it so awesome?

-For good reason, the boardgameiverse starts and ends with [BoardGameGeek](https://boardgamegeek.com) (BGG).
-It has everything.
-But that website and their tools have an immensely deep, encyclopedia-style bias.
+The website [BoardGameGeek](https://boardgamegeek.com) (BGG) already has everything that you would want to know about boardgames.
+It is organized like an encyclopedia.
+This is great so long as you know what you are looking for and you can visit one game at a time.

-This tool, however, treats converging on a boardgame to play or buy as if it were an e-commerce shopping experience.
-It presents games in a visually side-by-side fashion and hands users the ability to personalize the results.
+Boardgameinator, however, treats converging on a boardgame to play or buy as if it were an e-commerce shopping experience.
+It presents all of the games at the same time in a visually side-by-side fashion and it hands users the ability to personalize the results.
 No BGG userid is needed.

-## How does this thing work?
+## How does Boardgameinator work?

-This app overlays its user's likes on top of boardgame metadata ingested from [the BoardGameGeek API](https://boardgamegeek.com/wiki/page/BGG_XML_API2) to produce a sorted list of boardgames.
+It overlays its user's likes on top of boardgame metadata ingested from [the BoardGameGeek API](https://boardgamegeek.com/wiki/page/BGG_XML_API2) to produce a sorted list of boardgames.

 ## How do I run it?